Skip to content

 For a romantic stay with a twist and a view over the coastal harbour town of Eyemouth try Nisbet’s Tower, a renovated 18th-century doo’cot, which is now a cosy holiday cottage.

-Enjoy exploring the Berwickshire Coastal Path and then feast on fish and chips and delicious ice cream at Giacopazzi’s.
+Enjoy exploring the Berwickshire Coastal Path and then feast on fish and chips and delicious ice cream in town.
 Wander down to the harbour and spot the seals and sea otters that come to watch the sight-seers watching them and occasionally get fed too!
 And there is the excellent Smuggler’s Trail that leads you through the town and explains how this town was once a key stop on a well-known tea smugglers route.

-After all that activity, spend the evening enjoying the twinkling lights of the town and habour from the first floor open-plan living and kitchen space and then fall into the king-size bed for a well-deserved slumber.
+After all that activity, spend the evening enjoying the twinkling lights of the town and harbour from the first floor open-plan living and kitchen space and then fall into the king-size bed for a well-deserved slumber.

 Nisbet’s Tower stands with an excellent view over Eyemouth Harbour.